the ART of the POSSIBLE - London SW19

 Zone 1

-• Is run at Easy Pace 70-75% and reduces injury risk
+• Run at Easy Pace 70-75% Heart Rate.
+It reduces injury risk in the long term

 • Primary Endurance and Weight Management zone